roehampton/module-content/software-development-1/week-02/lecture/README.md

 # Software Development 1
 # Lecture 2 -- Introduction to Programming

-## The contents of this lab will be carried out on a Jupiter Notebook.
-Information on using Jupiter notebooks can be found at: https://jupyter.org/
+## The contents of this lab will be carried out on a Jupyter Notebook.
+Information on using Jupyter notebooks can be found at: https://jupyter.org/

 To create our Jupyter notebooks we will use Anaconda: a free and open-source distribution of the Python.
 Roehampton's computers should have this installed.
 You can download a copy for your personal computer at: https://www.anaconda.com/products/individual